JuliaDocs/Documenter.jl/test/examples/src/man/tutorial.md

 ## Including images with `MIME`

-If `show(io, ::MIME"image/svg+xml", x)` is overloaded for a particular type then `@example` blocks will show the SVG image in the output.
+If `show(io, ::MIME"image/svg+xml", x)` or `show(io, ::MIME"image/png", x)`
+is overloaded for a particular type then `@example` blocks will show the SVG or PNG image in the output.

 Assuming the following type and method live in the `InlineSVG` module

 ```julia
 struct SVG